oktadev/okta-blog/_source/_posts/2023-07-28-terraform-workshop.md

 In your favorite editor or IDE, create and open the file `main.tf` in your Terraform workshop directory.
 When you're experimenting with Terraform, everything can go in `main.tf` at first.
 As `main.tf` gets too large to work with easily, it can be refactored into smaller files, and eventually into separate modules, for ease of maintenance.

-First, set up the Okta provider by adding a provider block at the top of `main.tf`:
+First, instruct Terraform to find and use the Okta provider by giving the project a `required_providers` block at the top of `main.tf`:

 ```
 terraform {